Knowledge Base

 Next, apply the criteria you want to use to narrow down the results.
 (Because auditing logs every change to a record, the resulting reports may contain a large volume of data.
 For this reason we recommend that you apply your criteria before adding any calculated columns to limit any delays in displaying the report.)

-• Add a criterion to show records for which the Status is In Progress.
+• Add a criteria to show records for which the Status is In Progress.

-• Add a second criterion to identify Cases where the audited change shows that the new value in the Status field is In Progress.
-(To do this, open the Criteria tab, click Add criteria from Cases, choose More columns > Audit records > Field Changes > New Value, apply an Operator of is and enter In Progress in the Text box.
+• Add a second criteria to identify Cases where the audited change shows that the new value in the Status field is In Progress.
+(To do this, open the Criteria tab, click Add criteria, choose Audit records > Field Changes > New Value, apply an Operator of is and enter In Progress in the Text box.

 Columns

-• Add a column for the Case number (which is the Object Reference).
+• Within a Summary View, add a grouping column for the Case number (which is the Object Reference).

 • Add a calculated column to show the most recent time that the Status field was changed to In Progress by using the following formula: